ElishaPhillips/ElishaPhillips.github.io/_projects/quantum.md

 <script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();</script>

-The eigenvalues also tell an exciting story; in the below graph, the 1-Dimensional values are scaled across the Y plane and highlight the correlating energy levels of the system.
+The eigenvalues also tell a story; in the below graph, the 1-Dimensional values are scaled across the Y plane and highlight the correlating energy levels of the system.
 Along with the origin, one can see the five distinct eigenstates and the formation in the landscape of two discrete levels, i.e., the ground state and the excited state of the two dots!

 <iframe title="D2" aria-label="Interactive line chart" id="D23D" src="/images/projects/Quantum/figures/eval_d2" scrolling="no" frameborder="0" style="width: 0; min-width: 200% !important; border: none;" height=1024></iframe>